facucc/pipeline-esp32/README.md

 The initialization of the container will take about 4 minutes.
 In case of a misconfiguration with the access token, the runner will tell you there is an error with the GitHub authentication.

 ## Workflow
-To trigger the workflow you need to push changes in the /src folder.
+To trigger the workflow you need to push changes in the **/src** folder.
 Our recommendation is to change only the LED blink frequency, and keep the code as it is.
-Change the define DELAY in line 7 of /src/main.c to a noticeable value you can distinguish in the LED on the board.
+Change the define DELAY in line 7 of **/src/main.c** to a noticeable value you can distinguish in the LED on the board.
 For example, toggle between 200 and 2000 ms of DELAY.
-After pushing the changes, te code will compile, test and upload to the board automatically.
-This is the advantage of DevOps, saving time and be less error prone.
+After pushing the changes, the code will compile, test and upload to the board automatically.
+This is the advantage of DevOps, saving time and being less error prone.

 ## References
 - [Docker](https://www.docker.com)